netobserv/netobserv.github.io/content/posts/2025-06-26-whats-new-1-9/index.md

 ## UDN Mapping (GA)

 The eBPF feature **UDNMapping** reached General Availability (GA).
-Network Observability added support for the ClusterUserDefinedNetwork.
+Network Observability added support for the ClusterUserDefinedNetwork object.
 In 1.8, it only supported UserDefinedNetwork.
 ClusterUserDefinedNetwork allows pods in different namespaces to communicate with each other using the cluster UDN.
 To learn more about how to set up a UDN, see the article [User defined networks in Red Hat OpenShift Virtualization](https://www.redhat.com/en/blog/user-defined-networks-red-hat-openshift-virtualization).

 ## Network Observability CLI enhancements